MarcusKlaus/BubbleDynamics/README.md

 # BubbleDynamics
-R Code for calculation of bubble size distributions from ambient underwater sound recordnings, as well as bubble residence times and gas equilibration times
+R Code for calculation of bubble size distributions from ambient underwater sound recordings, as well as bubble residence times and gas equilibration times in water.